 Movie Garden is an outdoor movie theatre hidden up a bushy stone path on the north end of Lakeside.
 This affordable, comfy and quaint spot is one of Pokhara’s best-kept secrets.

 For an affordable price, you’ll get a movie, fresh popcorn, a cushioned seat and blankets if need be.
 A full bar is also available – Nepali Gorkha beer is our go-to, as well as pizza.
-Service is seat-side, so you can order and find a spot while your drinks and food are brought to you.
+Service is seat-side, so you can order and find a spot while your drinks and food are brought over.

 The environment is casual, with no assigned seating.
 Just find some space, or make new friends and squeeze in.
-The staff are friendly and will help you out if you can’t find a spot.
+The staff are friendly and will help if you can’t find a spot.
 There is typically one featured movie shown at 7:30 pm every night.
 But try to get there an hour early to enjoy the ambience and get a good seat.

 The movie selection is dynamite, with a blend of classics and new hits.
 The night we visited the award-winning Green Book was playing.
 The charm and ambience are spectacular, and you are bound to make some friends while you bond over trekking, yoga or beer.